commercetools/commercetools-payone-integration/docs/Field-Mapping.md

   * `narrative_text` : text on the account statements -> `referenceText` of type String on the Payment

  `INVOICE`*:
    * `invoiceid` invoice ID (master in PAYONE).
 PAYONE is master if invoice created by them.
 For Klarna etc. CT data are master.
+   * `due_time` -> custom Field `dueTime` type DateTime on Payment, CT master.
+Convert to Unix timestamp.
-   * `clearing_*` stuff -> written back from PAYONE.
-Field names should be analogous to DIREC_DEBIT Bank data.
+   * TODO do individual fields: `clearing_*` stuff -> written back from PAYONE.
+Field names should be analogous to DIREC_DEBIT Bank data but with a prefix

  `INVOICE_KLARNA` (lots of mandatory risk management fields)
    * `personalid` -> Personal ID Nr.
 Mandatory for Klarna if customers billing address is in certain nordics countries.